acostauribe/TANGL/README.md

 ________

 Our dataset comprised both *related* and *unrelated* individuals.
 Having related individuals in the same dataset improves *Phasing* and *IBD* detection.
 However, certain analyses such as PCA or ADMIXTURE need to be performed in Unrelated individuals.
-If you know your dataset contains related individuals, I recommend doing some additional quality control steps using PLINK 1.9 [http://www.cog-genomics.org/plink2]()
+If you know your dataset contains related individuals, I recommend doing some additional quality control steps using PLINK.

 First, edit your <file>.fam to reflect the Paternal and Maternal ID for each sample, and give each known family, the same Family ID (first column of <file>.fam).
 If the father or the mother is in the dataset, their Sample ID needs to match the Father or Mother ID of their offspring.